SarahNadeau/cluster-detection/clean_data/README.md

 aac.02577-18-sd006.xlsx
 * metadata for the 110 context sequences used in Malek et al.
+* for analysis I assume all samples are from the 21st century (20XX-XX-XX) because otherwise nextstrain refine has a really hard time.

 klebsiella_file_to_sample_name_mapping.txt
 * hand-made in excel based on the other metadata files